Accessibility at useR! 2021

 - If you need to present in MS PowerPoint or similar, keep the original file and avoid providing only a PDF to your audience.
-Semantic formatting (e.g., nested lists) is often unavailable to scree readers in the .pptx format.
+Semantic formatting (e.g., nested lists) is often unavailable to screen readers in the .pptx format.

 We want to make your slides available before your talk, so that participants can have access to the content while you present.
-Place your slides in a web-based platform, such as Github pages, GitLab pages, RPubs, or Google Slides.
-Having access to the material will not only improve accessibility for blind or low-vision participants, but help everyone at the conference to follow what is being presented.
+Place your slides in a web-based platform, such as GitHub pages, GitLab pages, RPubs, or Google Slides.
+Having access to the material will not only improve accessibility for blind or low-vision participants, but help everyone at the conference follow what is being presented.

 Slide appearance and format tips

 - Create simple slides without complicated layouts, formatting, or animations and transitions.